-Montenegro: A2A returns some cash taken from EPCG power utility8.
-December 2017. / SEE Energy News
+Montenegro: A2A returns some cash taken from EPCG power utility, SEE Energy News

 A2A quit to charge 7.75 million for controversial consultancy services and repaid previously paid 4.34 million …